Ashok0/EnderalVREssentials-Nightly/README.md

 [**Equipable Female Tattoo UNP CBBE v1.0**]: Mod adds 5 x Equippable Tattoo skins for UUNP or CBBE Options are: Bijin, Leyenda or Fair Skin Complexion.

 [**Deadly Spell Impacts v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/12939?tab=files): Fire, lightning, frost, and spit (Spider/Chaurus) spell impacts now have their own unique textures.
 This mod also increases the variation in impact size, increases the size of dragon breath impacts, and adds melted snow impacts for fire and lightning spells.

+[**Visual Animated Enchants v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/7037?tab=files): A replacer for the visual and animation of the enchantments on weapons to make them more magical and immersive.
+- Remove "Cell" data in xEdit.

+[**Qwinn's Refined Visual Animated Enchants v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/24665?tab=files): With L3stat's kind permission, a refinement and fix for various issues with Visual Animated Enchants.

+[**Adjusted Visual Animated Enchants (No ENB Complex Particle Lights) v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/50382?tab=files): Tweaks the appearance of enchantments from Visual Animated Enchants.
+Reduces size and brightness to work better when using ENB, alters flame mesh shapes on unique weapons to fit more closely, and adjusts some colours.

 [**Dynamically Disable Eye Adaptation and Bloom v1.2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables the irritating eye adaptation and object blooming through scripting.
 Compatible with all image space lighting mods!